NASA scientists and technology industry leaders are creating an automated drone traffic system aimed at balancing flight efficiency and safety.

 “Operators have historically had to steer their aircraft away from obstacles manually; instead, we demonstrated that our UTM platform can automatically manage the flight paths of all these different types of UAS, planning new, clear routes for each aircraft if and when conflicts arise,” explained Ryan.

-Nanduri’s team used Intel Aero Ready to Fly Drones, a commercial drone development system with built-in LTE communications, depth sensing and vision technologies.
+Nanduri’s team used Intel Aero Ready to Fly Drones, a commercial drone development system with built-in depth sensing and vision technologies.
 They performed scenarios that a UAS operator might encounter when it becomes common for commercial drones to fly beyond line of sight.
 They tested technologies that allow flight path conformance monitoring, dynamic adjustments to drone operation plans and contingency management, which requires coordinated communication between the UAS and the traffic management system both for flight planning and for real-time flight monitoring.

 “The outcome of these UTM trials will pave the way for the standardization of how drones will communicate with each other and other unmanned aerial systems,” Nanduri wrote in an editorial after the June testing.